guillaume-be/guillaume-be.github.io/_posts/2021-08-26-byte_pair_encoding.md

 }
 ```

 We have also added a `size` field to both the _Symbol_ and the _SymbolPair_.
 The reason is that following a merge, we will delete the right _Symbol_, and update the left _Symbol_ in-place to represent the combined _Symbol_ (we don't want to grow the linked list).
 The pointers of the predecessor and successor _Symbols_ are updated to reflect these changes.
-However, there is no way to find all _SymbolPair_ that contain a given _Symbol_ (the lookup only works in the other direction).
+However, there is no way to find all _SymbolPairs_ that contain a given _Symbol_ (the lookup only works in the other direction).
 This means that following a merge, some _SymbolPair_ (that were pointing to the left element of the previous _SymbolPair_) are no longer valid: the _Symbol_ at this position has changed (its size increased as a result of combining two symbols).
 We use the `size` information in the _Symbol_ and _SymbolPair_ as a validation step when popping a new _SymbolPair_ from the agenda: if the `size` of the _SymbolPair_ is smaller than the sum of the `size` of its left and right _Symbols_, this _SymbolPair_ is no longer valid and we ignore it (pop the next _SymbolPair_).
 The size for all _Symbols_ is initialized as `1` when the linked list is constructed from the character list of the text to tokenize.

 ![Linked list symbol merge](../assets/bpe/bpe_schematics.svg "Size validation following Symbols merge")